Where Sports Betting is Legal Now

 Delaware became the first state outside Nevada to accept a legal single-game sports bet on June 5, 2018, beating New Jersey by a few weeks in the aftermath of the Supreme Court's industry-altering decision.

-Delaware's lottery-run sports betting market still prohibits online betting, leaving only three retail sportsbooks in the state — and unimpressive revenue numbers.
+Delaware's lottery-run sports betting market only has three retail sportsbooks in the state, and unimpressive revenue numbers.

 Florida